 While you get some say in which kind of program you enter, most rehab centers prefer you go with their recommendation.
 For certain, high-risk addictions, they will only accept you into inpatient programs.

-BoardPrep Recovery Center is a Tampa inpatient drug rehab center.
-BoardPrep offers a full range of drug and alcohol rehab programs.
+BoardPrep Recovery Center® is a Tampa drug rehab center.
+BoardPrep offers a full range of drug and alcohol rehab programs with inpatient programs at a partner facility.
 We also offer a specialized rehab program for medical professionals.

 Don’t let the inpatient vs outpatient rehab questions bog down your choice to get help.
 A quality rehab program can help you regain some control in your life.
 Contact BoardPrep at 866.796.4720, and we’ll help you begin a life in recovery.